Mesopotamia (EP): Tour

-During the "Meso-America" tour, live versions of the songs were performed by: Cindy Wilson on guitar, bongos and vocals; Fred Schneider on vocals; Kate Pierson on keyboards, bass guitar and vocals; Ricky Wilson on guitars; and Keith Strickland on drums.
+In 1982, the B-52's returned to touring for their "Meso-America" tour.
+Live versions of the songs were performed by: Cindy Wilson on guitar, bongos and vocals; Fred Schneider on vocals; Kate Pierson on keyboards, bass guitar and vocals; Ricky Wilson on guitars; and Keith Strickland on drums.
 Saxophones on tour were played by Ralph Carney and trumpet and duck calls were performed by David Buck.

-Opening for over thirty dates on the 1982 Mesopotamia tour were the Bongos, who were supporting their debut album.
-A friendship was forged between the two bands which led to various collaborations, particularly between Fred Schneider and the Bongos' Richard Barone.
+Opening for over thirty dates on the tour were the Bongos, who were supporting their debut album.

 Track listing

 Track times sourced via original Warner Bros.
-US and Island UK vinyl releases, as well as the 1991 remix CD.
+US vinyl release and 2026 reissue.